- All students (291) in grades K-5 participate Monday through Friday in Peaceful Playground activities during recess at Washington Elementary.

 ELY AGE TO AGE – NORTHLAND FOUNDATION

-- In the course of the series of 6 meetings, the group’s vision of Ely after engaging in the AGE to age activities we choose is: Youth and adults have mutually supportive relationships creating personal fulfillment and common good in Ely.
+- The group’s vision of Ely after engaging in the AGE to age activities we choose is: Youth and adults have mutually supportive relationships creating personal fulfillment and common good in Ely.
 Fits right in with Ely folks and ECR!
-In quarter 4, mentoring activities continued, Tech & Coffee sessions “went mobile” and took place at Carefree Assisted Living, and tree planting was accomplished with help from the Tree Board.
+Mentoring activities continued, Tech & Coffee sessions “went mobile” and took place at Carefree Assisted Living, and tree planting was accomplished with help from the Tree Board.